 Ambien binds to the central benzodiazepine receptors of the omega-1 subtype, the α1-containing GABAA receptors, found primarily in the brain.
 GABA blocks specific brain activity and increases brain inhibition to induce sleep.

-How Long Does Ambien Stay in Your System?
+How Long Does Ambien Stay In Your System?

 The rate at which a drug is eliminated from the body varies from person to person depending on factors like age, weight, medications, any underlying medical conditions, and kidney and liver function.

+Ambien is a non-benzodiazepine drug for the short-term treatment of insomnia.
 By using a half-life, we can determine the time it takes to eliminate the drug from the body.
-Factors Affecting How Long Ambien Stays in Your System

 Age: Ambien should linger in the blood for 30% longer in older persons.
 With age, Ambien metabolism slows.

-Body: mass and percentage of body fat are individual factors that can influence how soon Ambien departs the body.
+Body mass and percentage of body fat are individual factors that can influence how soon Ambien departs the body.

 Frequency of use: Frequent use of Ambien results in the accumulation of the drug in the body.
 It takes longer to metabolize and eliminate from the body.